MicrosoftDocs/dataexplorer-docs/data-explorer/ADX-and-BCDR.md

 ## Accidentally dropping a table

 Users with table admin permissions or higher are allowed to [drop tables](https://docs.microsoft.com/azure/data-explorer/kusto/management/drop-table-command).
-If one of those users accidentally drops the table, you can recover it  using the `.undo drop table` [command](https://docs.microsoft.com/azure/data-explorer/kusto/management/undo-drop-table-command).
-This is successful given the *recoverability* property has been enabled in the [retention policy](https://docs.microsoft.com/azure/data-explorer/kusto/management/retentionpolicy) (data will be recoverable 14 days after its deletion).
+If one of those users accidentally drops the table, you can recover it  using the [.undo drop table](https://docs.microsoft.com/azure/data-explorer/kusto/management/undo-drop-table-command) command.
+For this to be successful, you must first enable the *recoverability* property in the [retention policy](https://docs.microsoft.com/azure/data-explorer/kusto/management/retentionpolicy) (data will be recoverable 14 days after its deletion).

 ## Outage of an Azure Availability Zone